disler/indydevtools/README.md

 K --> U
 Q --> R
 Q --> S
 ```

 #### `idt yt` Improvements / What's Next
+- [] Stream text responses and print them to the console as they come in.
 - [] Add support for Gemini models
 - [] Create 'Trending' agents to find topics that are trending based on a few keywords
   - `idt yt trending -k <keywords> -n <number of results>`